 For the Manufacturing Division, our products are typically used to serve our end customers which are manufacturers in, among others, the apparel, intimate apparel, food packaging, furniture, automotive, household appliance, health care industries and PVC related products.
 Our products are also exported to various geographical locations such as the United States, the United Kingdom, India, Indonesia, Australia, Sri Lanka and Pakistan.
-The performance and growth of such industries depend, to a certain extent, on the global economic and market conditions.
-The outbreak of the novel coronavirus (COVID-19) has adversely affect the global supply chain.
+The performance and growth of such industries depend, to a certain extent, on the global economic, geopolitical and market conditions.
+The outbreak of the Novel Coronavirus Disease-2019 ("COVID-19") has affected the global supply chain.
 The uncertainty of the global economies, unresolved trade war, volatility in currency, disruption of global supply chain, and the intensifying regional business competition have made our operating environment very challenging.
+The recent Russia-Ukraine crisis has further disrupted the supply of commodities, added the cost to raw materials, energy as well as transportation.
+The uncertainty of the global economies and geopolitical risks have made our operating environment very challenging.